03/16/2017 by Bob Regan |

 So, what, then, does the preferred transformational leader look like?
 What is the right candidate profile, and where might we find such game-changing leaders?
 In the following pages, I will share a couple of exemplary stories – from actual experience – and then we can pull the thread from these narratives to see if we can draw some guiding conclusions.
 I will then propose what I believe is the preferred leadership profile for Catholic schools seeking enduring, transformational change.
 This is a rare but attainable fusion leader with exceptional vision, passion for mission, and the ability to empower staffs, elevate communal aspirations, and make extraordinary things happen.
 This preferred profile includes fundraising as a vital component in the mix – not so much as an acquired skill set or proven career record but as an intrinsic leadership quality, core to the executive disposition, and manifesting itself in manifold, mission-affirming ways across the institution.
 In simple terms, I have come to regard this generative form of Catholic school leader as an “Institution Builder,” and its descriptive profile: “I-B” leadership.

-Bob Regan is the leader of the CS&A Search Group’s Catholic Schools Practice.
-He can be reached at email@example.com.
+Bob Regan is a former Senior Consultant with the CS&A Search Group’s Catholic Schools Practice.

 There are no comments on this blog entry.